hjmeng/iotbch/README.md

 * Proof of ownership of the data.
 * Compress the raw IoT data to fully utilize the OP_RETURN field at 50% saving, 38 samples per tx.
 * Provide enterprise grade tool to analyze and visualize the data.
+* Increase adoption and usage of BCH via IoT devices.

 # Benefits
 * Permanent storage on BCH for user generated IoT data